 Knowledge, Skills and Abilities:

-Ability to communicate verbally and written
+Ability to multi task and prioritize.

 PHYSICAL DEMANDS

-The work requires exerting up to 25 pounds of force occasionally and/or negligible amount of force frequently or constantly to lift, carry, push, pull or otherwise move objects, including the human body.
+The work is sedentary work which requires exerting up to 10 pounds of force occasionally and/or negligible amount of force frequently or constantly to lift, carry, push, pull or otherwise move objects, including the human body.
 Requires standing or sitting for sustained periods of time; walking or moving from one work site to another; manual dexterity to pick, pinch, type, or otherwise work primarily with fingers; mental acuity including the ability to make rational decisions through sound logic and deductive processes; hearing to receive detailed information and to make the discrimination in sound; and the ability to express ideas by means of the spoken word and have close visual acuity.
 Additionally, the following physical abilities may be required:

 Lifting: Raising objects from a lower to a higher position or moving objects horizontally from position-to-position.
 Occurs to a considerable degree and requires substantial use of upper extremities and back muscles.